 As far as possible, private foster carers of a child aged under 16 (or 18 if the child is disabled) should advise the local authority’s First Contact Team of the arrangement six weeks before the child’s expected arrival date, 48 hours in an emergency, or as soon as possible if the recommended duration has passed.
 They should also, if possible, provide 48 hours’ notice when the child or young person leaves their care.

-To notify the local authority of a private fostering arrangement please contact the First Contact Team on 01702 215007.
+To notify the local authority of a private fostering arrangement please contact the MASH+ on 01702 215007.